City and Hackney Safeguarding Adults Board

 If the person you’re concerned about lives in Hackney:

 If the person you’re concerned about lives in the City:

 People should be able to live a life free from harm in communities that are intolerant of abuse, work together to prevent abuse and know what to do when it happens.

 On this page:

-The board is a multi-agency partnership which has statutory functions under the Care Act 2014.
-The main objective of the board is to assure itself that local safeguarding arrangements and partners act to safeguard adults at risk of abuse in the local area.
+The board is a multi-agency partnership which has a statutory function under the Care Act 2014.
+The main objective of the board is to ensure that local safeguarding arrangements are in place and organisations safeguard adults at risk of abuse in City and Hackney.

 In order to meet these objectives the board acts as follows:

 - agrees and reviews multi-agency City and Hackney safeguarding adults policy and procedure for protecting vulnerable adults, taking into account statutory requirements, national guidance and London regional policies

 - maintains an annual business plan, setting priorities for preventing and addressing abuse of vulnerable adults, and produces and disseminates an annual report

 - monitors incidents of abuse and neglect, reviews trends and acts where appropriate to improve services and support to vulnerable adults